2nd EDITION - HOT OFF THE PRESS!

 An Infinitesimal Approach

 Single-variable calculus, presented with panache: crisp, concise, and with a smoky infinitesimal flavor.
+Now in its 2nd edition - older, wiser, and 20 pages fatter, mainly on account of more expansive explanations.

 The Dark Art of Linear Algebra: